aws/aws-parallelcluster/docs/source/getting_started.rst

         Cluster Template [mycluster]:

 Next, you will be prompted for your AWS Access & Secret Keys.
-Enter the keys for an IAM user with administrative privledges.
+Enter the keys for an IAM user with administrative privileges.
 These can also be read from your environment variables or the  aws CLI config.

 ::